felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 *Developed under the working codename "Dashvio" — SQL comments and internal notes from development may still reference that name.*

 <br><br>
-End-to-end purchase-path and channel attribution project analyzing the public Google Analytics 360 sample dataset from the Google Merchandise Store (Aug 2016–Aug 2017).
+This is an End-to-end purchase-path and channel attribution project analyzing the public Google Analytics 360 sample dataset from the Google Merchandise Store (Aug 2016–Aug 2017).

 <br><br>

 ➤ **Project Purpose :**<br>

-An **attribution project** on this dataset has one problem to solve before any SQL gets written: the dataset only covers twelve months.
+An **attribution project** on this dataset has one thing to note before any SQL gets written: the dataset only covers twelve months.
 A visitor's earliest session inside that window is not necessarily their first-ever visit to the store — the window is left-censored.
 Because the dataset begins in August 2016, it cannot identify a visitor's true first-ever touch.
 A first-touch model could only be described as first observed touch within the available period — which is a different, weaker claim than true first-touch attribution.

 Dashvio works through three connected layers built on GA360's session-grain data :
 - **STG_SESSIONS**, one row per session, and